NICMx/Jool/doc/usr/misc-mtu.md

 ## Problem Statement

-There's one major difference between IPv4 and IPv6 which NAT64 alone cannot make up for.
+There's one major difference between IPv4 and IPv6 which an IP Translator alone cannot make up for.

 The IPv4 header "features" a flag called [_Don't Fragment_](http://en.wikipedia.org/wiki/IPv4#Packet_structure) (DF).
 It dictates whether the source allows routers to fragment the packet.

 In IPv6, packets can never be fragmented by routers.
 It's as if DF was always on.

-When there's a NAT64 in the middle, an IPv4 packet which can be fragmented becomes an IPv6 packet that must not be fragmented.
+When there's a translator in the middle, an IPv4 packet which can be fragmented becomes an IPv6 packet that must not be fragmented.

 So what happens if the packet is too big?

-(_BT_ is a NAT64.
-Actual packet sizes are different due to headers changes, but you get the point.)
+(Actual packet sizes are different due to headers changes, but you get the point.)

 ![Fig.1 - MTU flow fail](images/flow/mtu-frag-fail.svg)